George Reeves: Death

-The official story given by Lemmon to the police placed her in the living room with party guests at the time of the shooting, but hearsay statements from Fred Crane, Reeves' friend and colleague from Gone With The Wind, put Lemmon either inside or in direct proximity to Reeves' bedroom.
-According to Crane (who was not present), Bill Bliss had told Millicent Trent after the shot rang out, while Bliss was having a drink, that Leonore Lemmon came downstairs and said, “Tell them I was down here, tell them I was down here!”
+Leonore Lemmon and other party guests were in the home at the time.
+Lemmon told the police that she was in the living room with the guests at the time of the shooting, but hearsay statements from Fred Crane, Reeves's friend and colleague from Gone with the Wind, put Lemmon either inside or in direct proximity to Reeves's bedroom.
+According to Crane (who was not present), Bill Bliss had told Millicent Trent after the shot rang out, while Bliss was having a drink, that Leonore Lemmon came downstairs and said, "Tell them I was down here, tell them I was down here!"

-A number of questionable physical findings were reported by investigators and others: No fingerprints were recovered from the gun.
-No gunpowder residue was found on Reeves' hands.
-(Some sources contend that it may not have been looked for, as gunshot residue testing was not routinely performed in 1959).
-The bullet that killed Reeves was recovered from the bedroom ceiling, and the spent shell casing was found under his body.
+A number of questionable physical findings were reported by investigators and others.
+No fingerprints were recovered from the gun.
+No gunpowder residue was found on Reeves's hands.
+(Some sources contend that it may not have been sought, as gunshot residue testing was not routinely performed at the time.)
+The bullet that killed Reeves was recovered from the bedroom ceiling, and the spent shell casing was found under his nude body.
 Two additional bullets were discovered embedded in the bedroom floor.
-All three bullets had been fired from the weapon found at Reeves' feet, though all witnesses agreed they heard only one gunshot, and there was no sign of forced entry or other physical evidence that a second person was in the room.
-Despite the unanswered questions, Reeves' death was officially ruled a suicide, based on witness statements, physical evidence at the scene, and the autopsy report.
+All three bullets had been fired from the weapon found at Reeves's feet, though all witnesses agreed they heard only one gunshot, and there was no sign of forced entry or other physical evidence that a second person was in the room.
+Despite the unanswered questions, Reeves's death was officially ruled a suicide, based on witness statements, physical evidence at the scene, and the autopsy report.